Chart Color Schemes

 Beaconsfield - Officer's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Beaconsfield - Officer, particularly among younger cohorts with low prevalence of common health conditions.
+Health outcomes data shows notable results in Beaconsfield - Officer, with younger age groups having a very low prevalence of common health conditions.

 Frequently Asked Questions - Health